Tag: learn

 ※Prayer※

-Lord, us your plans.
+Lord, give us your plans.
 Help us to release our plans.
 May we be the salt of the earth that you have called us to be.
 Amen.

 ※Questions※